-Are you looking forward to the long, sunshine filled days of summer?
+Are you looking forward to the warm weather and sunshine-filled days of summer?
 That sunshine can do more than just warm your skin and give you a daily dose of vitamin D. It can also dry and sanitize your laundry.

 A clothesline is a very simple way to reduce energy usage and lower your budget.
 My family has seen an average savings of $50 per month on our electric bill since starting to use a clothesline.
-Even if weather or time constraints prevent you from hanging every load of laundry, it will offer you a significant savings.
+Even if weather or time constraints prevent you from hanging every load of laundry, it will help you save money.

-A pulley clothesline is an easy and convenient solution for drying your clothes.
-While a fixed clothesline requires you to walk the length of the line, a pulley allows you to stand in one place while your clothes are moved further across your yard.
+A pulley clothesline is an easy and convenient solution to hang clothes to dry.
+While a fixed clothesline requires you to walk the length of the line, a pulley allows you to hang clothes from one location with your laundry basket while your wet clothes are moved further across your back yard.

 - Purchase Your Clothesline Supplies